bitovi/academy/src/web-components/10-custom-events/custom-events.md

 Most of the time you want to delay setting up event listeners until `connectedCallback` is called.
 This is for a few different reasons:

 - Most events deal with user interaction and the user can only interact with elements in the page.
 - Events can reference elements not contained within the element; for example an event might be placed on the `document`.
-This creates a memory leak where the element's memory can never be freed.
+This creates a memory leak where the element’s memory can never be freed.

 Use `connectedCallback` to add event listeners and `disconnectedCallback` to remove them. disconnectedCallback is called when the element is removed from the page.